-11. Unauthorised Absence
+11 Unauthorised Absence

-- 11.1 Cases of unauthorised absence will be dealt with under the Trusts Staff Disciplinary Policy. - 11.2 Absence that has not been notified according to the sickness absence reporting procedure will be treated as unauthorised absence. - 11.3 If the employee does not report for work and have not telephoned their Line Manager or Head's PA or Human Resources Director to explain the reason for their absence, The Trust will try to contact the employee by telephone, and in writing if necessary.
+- 11.1 Cases of unauthorised absence will be dealt with under the Trust's Staff Disciplinary Policy. - 11.2 Absence that has not been notified according to the sickness absence reporting procedure will be treated as unauthorised absence. - 11.3 If the employee does not report for work and has not telephoned their Line Manager or Head of Academy's PA/Academy Administrator or Human Resources Team to explain the reason for their absence, the Trust will try to contact the employee by telephone, and in writing if necessary.
 This should not be treated as a substitute for reporting sickness absence.

-12. Sick Pay
+12 Sick Pay

-- 12.1 The employee should refer to their contract for details of the sick pay to which they are entitled. - 12.2 Sick pay will include, where appropriate, Statutory Sick Pay (SSP), and will not exceed full pay. - 12.3 If a period of sickness absence is, or appears to be, occasioned by actionable negligence, nuisance or breach of any statutory duty on the part of a third party, in respect of which damages are or may be recoverable, the employee must immediately notify the Human Resources Director of that fact and of any claim, compromise, settlement or judgment made or awarded in connection with it and all relevant particulars that The Trust may reasonably require.
-If The Trust require you to do so, you must cooperate in any related legal proceedings and refund to us that part of any damages or compensation you recover that relates to lost earnings for the period of sickness absence as The Trust may reasonably determine, less any costs you incurred in connection with the recovery of such damages or compensation, provided that the amount to be refunded to us shall not exceed the total amount The Trust paid to you in respect of the period of sickness absence.
+- 12.1 The employee should refer to their contract for details of the sick pay to which they are entitled. - 12.2 Sick pay will include, where appropriate, Statutory Sick Pay (SSP), and will not exceed full pay. - 12.3 If a period of sickness absence is, or appears to be, occasioned by actionable negligence, nuisance or breach of any statutory duty on the part of a third party, in respect of which damages are or may be recoverable, the employee must immediately notify the Human Resources Team of that fact and of any claim, compromise, settlement or judgment made or awarded in connection with it and all relevant particulars that The Trust may reasonably require.
+If The Trust require you to do so, you must cooperate in any related legal proceedings and refund to us that part of any damages or compensation you recover that relates to lost earnings for the period of sickness absence as The Trust may reasonably determine, less any costs you incurred in connection with the amount to be refunded to us shall not exceed the total amount The Trust paid to you in respect of the period of sickness absence.